TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 If you still don't understand how methods work, a look at the implementation can perhaps clarify matters.
-When a non-data attribute of an instance is referenced, the instance's class is searched.
+When a non-data attribute of an instance is referenced, the instance's kundi is searched.
 If the name denotes a valid class attribute that is a function object, a method object is created by packing (pointers to) the instance object and the function object just found together in an abstract object: this is the method object.
-When the method object is called with an argument list, a new argument list is constructed from the instance object and the argument list, and the function object is called with this new argument list.
+When the method object is called with an argument list, a new argument list is constructed kutoka the instance object and the argument list, and the function object is called with this new argument list.